Pockets Warhol: Celebrity interactions

 In April 2012, sanctuary volunteers Charmaine Quinn and Izzy Hirji presented Jane Goodall with a photo of Pockets and a painting by Pockets for her birthday at the Jane Goodall Institute in Toronto.

 In March 2015, the sanctuary sent a painting by Pockets to Ricky Gervais and Jane Fallon as a 'Thank you' for their support of animal rights.
 In June 2015, Ricky Gervais tweeted that he was donating an acoustic guitar to the sanctuary, with mention of Pockets Warhol.
 After his performance in Toronto in September 2015, Gervais donated the guitar he used there, which subsequently raised US$4,150 in an online auction.
 The winning bidder lives in the United Kingdom.
-As of February 15, 2019, the guitar was up for auction again having been signed by several other celebrities: Brian May, Peter Frampton, Will Ferrell, Bryan Cranston, Dhani Harrison, Ricky Warwick, Steve Cutts.
+As of February 15, 2019, the guitar was up for auction again having been signed by several other celebrities: Brian May, Peter Frampton, Will Ferrell, Bryan Cranston, Dhani Harrison, Ricky Warwick, and Steve Cutts.
 This time the proceeds were split between Story Book Farm Primate Sanctuary and Brian May's Save Me organization.

 In 2020, Martin Gore of Depeche Mode commissioned artwork by Pockets to be used as the cover art for his latest EP, The Third Chimpanzee, see photos at right.
+The artwork is also featured in the accompanying music videos.
+Martin Gore discussed this collaboration in an interview with Rolling Stone magazine on January 27, 2021.
+The EP was released by Mute Records on January 29, 2021.
+One track, Mandrill, was released early on 2020-11-17.
+A second track, Howler, was released January 7, 2021.